andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-postgresql.md

 You might think that increased centralisation of your development infrastructure at one company is a risk, or that a different CI provider might offer higher levels of service or configurability if you have specific needs.

-If you have a testing infrastructure that’s working well somewhere else, it probably isn’t worth the effort to move, although you could set up a parallel CI on GitHub to compare with your existing provider.
+If you have a testing infrastructure that’s working well somewhere else, it probably isn’t worth the effort to move, although you could set up a parallel CI on GitHub to compare against your existing provider.

 ### Specific Ruby versions